GhostofGoes/ADLES/README.md

 Automated Deployment of Lab Environments System (ADLES)

 ADLES automates the creation of virtualized environments for the purpose of cybersecurity and IT education.
-The system enables educators to easily build deterministic and portable environments for their courses, saving significant amounts of time and effor, and removes the need for advanced IT knowledge.
+The system enables educators to easily build deterministic and portable environments for their courses, saving significant amounts of time and effort, and removes the need for advanced IT knowledge.

-The system is a Proof of Concept implementation of my thesis research for a Master of Computer Science at the University of Idaho.
+The system is a proof of concept implementation of my thesis research for a Master of Computer Science at the University of Idaho.

 # Installation